New Diplomat

 EP with producer Jeff Saltzman (The Killers, Blondie, Fischerspooner, The Sounds).

 The record called "Replaced" was released in 2017 leading them to commercial radio air play and various West Coast performances.

-In 2018 New Diplomat influenced by their long relationship with Indie Electronic Acts, Underground and Progressive House takes a break from live performances to focus on writing new material in this new direction.
+In 2018 New Diplomat influenced by their long relationship with Indie Electronic Acts, Underground and Progressive House focused on writing new material in this new direction.

-Joining forces with UK drummer Carlos Rodrigues and San Francisco DJ/Multi-Instrumentalist/Sound Engineer Conn Cianci-McGraw New Diplomat's new lineup is currently recording and mixing with London based producer and DJ Ewan Pearson (The Rapture, Jagwar Ma, Delphic, M83, Depeche Mode).
+Joining forces with UK drummer Carlos Rodrigues.

+New Diplomat recorded and mixed with London based producer and DJ Ewan Pearson (The Rapture, Jagwar Ma, Delphic, M83, Depeche Mode).